MrEliptik/HandPose/README.md

 ![ssd architecture](Results/ssd.png)
 For more information on the SSD, head to the [references](###References)

+## Performance

+With 4 workers, I achieved 25fps on a intel i5-8300H running @4Ghz.

 ## TODO
 - ⌛ Improve hand detection of the SSD
 - ✔ ~~Add instructions for garbage pose~~